Public Meeting – March 22, 2023

 The project’s purpose is to upgrade the intersections of Big Walnut Road at Old 3C Highway, and Big Walnut Road at Tussic Street to improve safety for vehicular, bicycle and pedestrian users.
 The project is also intended to ensure continued efficiency and reliability for motorists at the intersections.

-Safety: From 2016 to 2020, there were a total of 13 reported crashes at these 2 intersections, nearly all involving angle (T-bone) type collisions.
+Safety: From 2016 to 2020, there were a total of 17 reported crashes at these 2 intersections, most involving angle collisions.
 One crash involved a bicycle.

 Pedestrian Facilities: There is an existing crosswalk located at the South Old 3C intersection; however, there are no pedestrian or bicycle facilities at the Tussic Street intersection or between the 2 intersections.